petulienocka/Node-Photo-Blog/README.md

 # Node-Photo-Blog
+About :

+Great project of understanding how does React, Node, Express, Knex, Objection and Seeds work.

+It has more-less basic features, but once you understand what is going on in here, you are ready to develop larger project in this tech-stack.

+The project represents knowledge and understanding of full-stack development.

 Requirements :

-1. React, Node, Express, Knex, npm installed
+1. React, Node, Express, Knex, MySQL, npm installed

 Run it: